Travel To Kyrgyzstan: An Independent Woman’s Guide

 • Kyzyil-Oy, which means ‘red bowl’, is a tiny village in a deep canyon, attractively set among the greenery.
 You can easily find a homestay for the night in this picturesque Kyrgyzstan landscape.

 • The city of Osh, which many visitors don’t get to because it isn’t on the way to anywhere (unless you’re heading overland to Uzbekistan), is one of Central Asia’s oldest cities.
-It is a harrowing 8-12 hour drive from Bishkek by shared taxi, or you can take a short flight (doesn’t feel much safer).
-Climb the holy Mt Sulaiman-Too for a view of the city and visit the market.
-Osh has a distinct Mediterranean feel to it, it’s louder and brasher than Bishkek, a friendly city that has a bustling openness about it.
+It’s a harrowing 8–12-hour drive from Bishkek by shared taxi, or a short flight.
+Climb the holy Mount Sulaiman-Too for a view of the city and visit the market.
+Osh has a distinct Mediterranean feel – louder and brasher than Bishkek, a friendly city with a bustling openness.
 That said, this is where the worst of the ethnic clashes took place a few years ago, pitting the city’s two ethnic groups – Kyrgyz and Uzbek – against one another in a bloody conflict no one wants to talk about or even remember.

 The Magic of Lake Song Kul, Kyrgyzstan